MREYE-LUMC/ZOSPy/README.md

 # ZOSPy

 ## About
 Wrapper around the [Zemax OpticStudio](https://www.zemax.com/pages/opticstudio) API.
-Provides a more pythonic and intuitive way to interact with the API through python using a .NET connection.
+Provides a more pythonic and intuitive way to interact with the ZOS-API through python using a .NET connection.
 Also takes care of initiating the connection.

 When utilizing this package, please reference it using the following DOI: